Explore Meander Valley

-Known as the mountains of our spirits to the Pallitorre people, this part of Tassie has a rich cultural history, world class wilderness, and exceptional produce, boutique spirits and cool climate wines.
+Known as the mountains of our spirits to the local Pallitorre people, this area has rich living heritage, world-class wilderness and exceptional produce.

 kooparoona niara is a top spot for bushwalking.

-Explore lush rainforests, subalpine woodlands, alpine moorlands, ancient cave systems, spectacular gorges, dolerite bluffs and abundant waterfalls.
+Explore lush rainforests, subalpine woodlands, alpine moorlands, ancient cave systems, spectacular gorges, dolerite bluffs and pristine rivers, lakes and waterfalls.

-The Great Western Tiers Visitor Centre in Deloraine has comprehensive info on walks and activities in the area.
+The Great Western Tiers Visitor Centre has lots of good info on walks and activities in the area.

 MEANDER FALLS